dowd/Panto-Soundboard/README.md

 # How to add sounds

-You can make pull requests with new sounds anytime.
-This is how you do it:

 1. Create a mp3 file; naming convention: everything lower-case, no special characters, dashes for spaces
 2. Add the mp3 file in the `sounds` folder
 3. Open the index.html file and add the sound in the `sounds` array.
 The array has to have two elements, a) the label and b) the person speaking.
 The label should have a connection to the filename.
 Example: